Noise-Resilient Group Testing: Limitations and Constructions: Introduction

-On the positive side, we give a general construction for noise-resilient measurement matrices that guarantees approximate reconstructions up to $O(d)$ false positives.
+On the positive side, we give a general construction for noise-resilient measurement matrices that guarantees approximate reconstruction up to $O(d)$ false positives.
 Our main result is a general reduction from the noise-resilient group testing problem to construction of well-studied combinatorial objects known as \emph{randomness condensers} that play an important role in theoretical computer science.
 Different qualities of the underlying condenser correspond to different qualities of the resulting group testing scheme, as we describe later.
-Using the state of the art in derandomization theory, we obtain different instantiations of our framework with incomparable properties summarized in Table~\ref{tab:results}.
-In particular, the resulting randomized constructions (obtained from optimal lossless condensers and extractors) can be set to tolerate (with overwhelming probability) \emph{any} constant fraction ($<1$) of false positives, an $\Omega(1/d)$ fraction of false negatives, and produce an accurate reconstruction up to $O(d)$ false positives (where the positive constant behind $O(\cdot)$ can be made arbitrarily small), which is the best trade-off one can hope for, all using only $O(d \log n)$ measurements.
+Using the state of the art constructions of randomness condensers, we obtain different instantiations of our framework with incomparable properties, as summarized in Table~\ref{tab:results}.
+In particular, the resulting randomized constructions (obtained from optimal lossless condensers and extractors) can be set to tolerate (with overwhelming probability) \emph{any} constant fraction ($<1$) of false positives and an $\Omega(1/d)$ fraction of false negatives, and they are able to produce an accurate reconstruction up to $O(d)$ false positives (where the positive constant behind $O(\cdot)$ can be made arbitrarily small), which is the best trade-off one can hope for, all using only $O(d \log n)$ measurements.
 This almost matches the information-theoretic lower bound $\Omega(d \log (n/d))$ shown by simple counting.
 We will also show explicit (deterministic) constructions that can approach the optimal trade-off, and finally, those that are equipped with fully efficient reconstruction algorithms with running time polynomial in the number of measurements.

+{\bf Related Work. } There is a large body of work in the group testing literature that is related to the present work; here we briefly discuss a few with the highest relevance.
+The exact group testing problem in the noiseless scenario is handled by what is known as \emph{superimposed coding} (see \cites{ref:DR83survey,ref:KBT98}) or the closely related concepts of \emph{cover-free families} or \emph{disjunct matrices}\footnote{These notions are naturally extended to the noisy setting, e.g., in \cite{ref:Mac97}.}.

+A $d$-superimposed code is a collection of binary vectors with the property that from the bitwise ``or'' of up to $d$ words in the family one can uniquely identify the comprising vectors.
+A $d$-cover-free family is a collection of subsets of a universe, none of which is contained in any union of up to $d$ of the other subsets.
+A $d$-disjunct matrix is a binary matrix whose columns correspond to characteristic vectors of a $d$-cover-free family.
+These notions turn out to precisely characterize the combinatorial structure needed for (worst-case) noiseless group testing.